 Director of Stewardship and Advancement Services, Educational Foundation

-Responsible for coordinating the Foundation’s donor stewardship efforts, including overseeing the gift acknowledgement process, to enhance awareness among donors about the impact of their giving.
+Responsible for coordinating the Foundation’s donor stewardship efforts, including overseeing the acknowledgment process, to enhance awareness among donors about the impact of their giving.

 Associate Director of Communications